stellar-deprecated/docs/guides/get-started/create-account.md

 ```

 </code-example>

-You might notice that, in the SDK, you call `pair.accountId()` instead of something like `pair.publicKey()`.
-That’s because the public key that an account was created with is used as the ID for that account.

 Now that you have a seed and public key, you can create an account.
 In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[^2] Since you don’t yet have any lumens, though, you can’t pay for an account.
 In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[^3] On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.